top of page

 We often don't realize how much our mental environment shapes our well-being.
 The conversations we have, the media we consume, and even the clutter in our rooms influence our state of mind.

-It means being protective of your space: not all that is out there in terms of news headlines or the stormy emotions of your friends needs to penetrate your mind.
+This means being protective of your space.
+Not everything out there—news headlines or the stormy emotions of friends—needs to penetrate your mind.
 Setting boundaries is an act of respect toward oneself.

 Simple shifts: